-Vegeta is a stock powder / seasoning is a “secret ingredient” used in some of my signature recipes.
-It’s widely available in everyday grocery stores, but I regularly receive reader questions about it.
+Vegeta is a vegetable stock powder / seasoning is a “secret ingredient” used in some of my signature recipes such as a from-scratch Chicken Noodle Soup.
+It’s better than other brands of vegetable stock powder with a more rounded, less artificial flavour.
+These days, it’s widely available in everyday grocery stores, but I still regularly receive reader questions about it.
 So I decided it would make much more sense to write a brief post about it, answering the common questions!

 What is Vegeta?

 Vegeta is a European vegetable based seasoning that’s used to add flavour into soups, sauces and stews, or to make liquid stock/broth by adding water.
 Think of it as salt – but with flavour!